Tasmimdristy7/footium-qa/README.md

 - Checks that all the necessary investors (funds, DAOs and angels) are present on the page
 - Clicks the `PLAY` button in the top right corner
 - Ensures that the Competition table shows 12 clubs, each with their own logo

+## Submission

+Please fork this repository and send us an email with the a link to your repository.